jazzband/tablib/docs/development.rst

 Each release is tagged.

-When submitting patches, please place your feature/change in its own branch prior to opening a pull reqeust on GitHub_.
+When submitting patches, please place your feature/change in its own branch prior to opening a pull request on GitHub_.

 .. _Git: http://git-scm.org